-CR624 Conducting Skills (3 credits, 3 hours per week)
+CR624 Conducting Skills (3)

 A practical course for the choral conductor designed to develop aural and rehearsal skills.
-An emphasis is placed on learning to hear the score, and strengthening the aural and gestural skills necessary for a conductor.
-Classes will be highly interactive, and will include score study, intonation work, aural skills drills, and gestural work.
+Emphasis is placed on learning to hear the score and on strengthening the aural and gestural skills necessary for a conductor.
+Classes are highly interactive, and include score study, intonation exercises, aural skills drills and gestural application.
+Prerequisite: MH608 and TH608.